Best AI Visibility Platforms in 2026

 The Loudmink AEO platform closes the loop that monitoring-only platforms leave open: it tracks what AI search engines say, creates content to change the answer, and confirms the change landed.
 As of June 2026, plans run three tiers: Starter at $99/mo (ChatGPT, 50 queries, 8 articles), Pro at $299/mo (ChatGPT, Gemini, and Perplexity, 150 queries, 20 articles, 20 Reddit opportunities), and Max at $599/mo (all five major AI search engines, 300 queries, 40 articles, 40 Reddit opportunities, 10 YouTube opportunities).

 Three capabilities set Loudmink apart from every other AI visibility platform.
 First, multi-channel execution: Loudmink agents create blog articles, draft and post Reddit content in threads AI search engines cite, and produce YouTube content with titles, topics, and scripts.
-Loudmink's citation study found that Grok cites Reddit 13x more than other AI search engines, making Reddit a critical channel that most platforms ignore entirely.
+Loudmink's citation research found that Reddit is a top-cited source across AI search engines: Perplexity cites it most (~46.7%), Google AI Overviews leans on it heavily, and Grok relies on Reddit as its single most-cited domain (~16%), while Claude effectively ignores it.
+That makes Reddit a critical channel most platforms ignore entirely.
 Second, human review by default: nothing auto-publishes unless you enable it.
-Third, post-publication verification: after content goes live, Loudmink rechecks AI search engines to confirm citations are actually landing.
+Third, continuous post-publication monitoring: after content goes live, Loudmink continues monitoring AI engines so you can track whether citations are actually landing.

 Where Loudmink fits: Brands, agencies, and marketing teams that need full AI visibility improvement without a dedicated AEO analyst.
-The platform handles the workflow from tracking to intelligence to content creation to verification.
+The platform handles the workflow from tracking what AI search engines say about your brand to intelligence to content creation to verification.
+See Loudmink pricing for the full tier breakdown.

 Limitations: Loudmink Max covers 5 AI search engines.
-As of June 2026, Profound tracks 10+ on Enterprise and AthenaHQ tracks 9 on self-serve.
-If monitoring breadth across every possible AI search engine is the primary requirement, other platforms have wider engine coverage.
-Content execution is English-only, while AIclicks covers 50+ languages.
+As of June 2026, Rankscale tracks 17+, Profound reaches 10+ on Enterprise, and AthenaHQ covers 9 models on self-serve.
+If monitoring breadth across every possible AI search engine is the primary requirement, those platforms go wider.
+Loudmink also has no citation-probability score like AthenaHQ's ACE, and content execution is English-only while AIclicks covers 50+ languages.

 AEO Engine runs 50+ autonomous AI agents focused on ecommerce brands.
-As of June 2026, it tracks 4 AI search engines, creates 15-60 articles per month, and is one of only two platforms (alongside Loudmink) that seeds Reddit content.
-Pricing starts at $797/mo, with higher tiers reaching $2,997/mo or 15-25% revenue share.
+As of June 2026, it tracks about 4 AI search engines, delivers 30-60 articles per month as a done-for-you service, and also seeds Reddit and Quora content, DA35+ backlinks, and PR.
+That breadth of off-site work is a genuine strength.
+Pricing runs $1,597/mo on Growth to $2,997/mo on Scale.

-The revenue share model is the catch.
-At 15-25% of attributed revenue, costs scale with your success.
-A brand generating $50,000/mo in AI-attributed revenue would pay $7,500-12,500/mo on top of the base fee.
+The done-for-you model is the catch.
+Starting at $1,597/mo, it is priced well above self-serve mid-tier platforms, and the 90-day rolling contracts lock you in.
 The platform assigns a strategist, but there is no clear human review layer for content before publication.
-Four AI search engines is also fewer than most mid-tier competitors at lower price points.
+About four AI search engines is also fewer than most mid-tier competitors at lower price points.

-Best for: Ecommerce brands with the budget for a premium platform and willingness to share revenue.
+Best for: Ecommerce brands with the budget for a premium done-for-you platform on flat monthly pricing.

 Intelligence Platforms